 Laminated springs-sometimes referred to as "leaf" springs-may be constructed from a number of Meccano Strips of varying lengths.
 The Strips are slightly bent and bolted together as shown in S.M.
-253. The spring illustrated is designed for use in a motor chassis; it is bolted to the framework of the vehicle by means of the Angle Brackets shown, and supports the road wheels from the Double Bracket at the end.
-A similar spring frequently in use has both ends attached to the vehicle, whilst its centre is secured to the road axle.
+253. The spring illustrated is designed for use in an auto chassis; it is bolted to the framework of the vehicle by means of the Angle Brackets shown, and supports the road wheels from the Double Bracket at the end.
+A similar spring frequently in use has both ends attached to the vehicle, whilst its centre attached to the vehicle, whilst its centre is secured to the road axle.
 This is known as the semi-elliptic type.
 (See S.M.
-161, Section VIII.)
+161, Section VIII).